A Blueprint for Learning Anatomy for Yoga Teaching

 In the over 10 years I’ve been leading anatomy trainings, I’ve devised a blueprint for learning anatomy.
 This step-by-step process promotes learning at a pace that allows for an understanding of each step.
 Because each step builds the necessary knowledge for the one that follows, it cuts overwhelm.

 The blueprint is targeted at understanding anatomy for yoga teaching.
-While it seems obvious it is worth noting, as many trainings and educational materials for teachers go deep into subjects that have little relevance to the main thing they’ll be doing: moving people through a sequence on the yoga mat.
+While it seems obvious it is worth noting that many trainings and educational materials for teachers go deep into subjects that have little relevance to the main thing they’ll be doing: moving people through a sequence on the yoga mat.
 While having deep knowledge can be helpful, it’s not critical.
 For such a broad subject with lots of complex parts, it’s important we focus on the key things to make learning it more reasonable.

 1. Get down to basics.
 This means outlining why you want to learn anatomy for yoga in the first place.
 While it seems obvious, identifying your goal from the start is key.